quyueyue/InternalizingExternalizingPredictions/HBN/README.md

-# Analysis pipeline in HBN adults
+# Analysis pipeline in HBN adolescents
 This directory contains all analysis code needed for:

 ## HBN_KRR_code